 We use collaborative frameworks wherever possible and only tender for our own procurement where there is not a suitable framework in place.
 Spend on collaborative procurement continues to represent the highest value of procurement spend.
-During the year we have undertaken mini-competitions or called off of frameworks with the following contract or framework owners:
+During the year we have undertaken mini-competitions or continued to call off of frameworks with the following contract or framework owners:

 - Scottish Procurement

 - Crown Commercial Services

 - Audit Scotland

 - HMRC

+- Scotland Excel

+- Scottish Prison Service

+- Health Trust Europe

+- Yorkshire Purchasing Organisation (YPO)

-- Scotland Excel.
+- National Services Scotland (NSS).